Why You Can't Get A Loan, Even WIth A Great Credit Score

 When making consideration whether or not to lend to an individual, that person's income is almost always a factor.
 The percentage of weight it holds will naturally vary depending on the kind of credit line being issued, but it will definitely play a role.

 To explain with a simple example, let's just say that it's not uncommon for people making large sums of money to be denied for seemingly low lines of credit in relation to their income.
 The reasoning is simple - their money is already tied up.
 Their income is spread too thin and their credit report shows it.
 While the lender may see a flawless payment history and high limits, they can also see the hefty mortgage payment, two auto loans, various credit cards with higher than ideal balances and not much expendable income remaining each month.
-This tends to tell the lender that this borrower doesn't have reasonable means of repayment.
+This tends to tell the lender that this borrower doesn't have reasonable means of repayment and they are not an ideal candidate for additional lines of credit.

 Personal assets can also come into play during the loan process.
 If you're young and don't have enough income to be approved, you probably don't have many personal assets either.
 If you owned two homes which were fully paid for and were seeking out a third, the bank can rely on the fact that you have something of value.
 In that situation, your actual income becomes less important.